QuantumCalculations/pusher-websocket-js-iso/README.markdown

 It is possible to bind to all events at either the global or channel level by using the method `bind_all`.
 This is used for debugging, but may have other utilities.

-## Batching auth requests (aka multi-auth)

-Currently, pusher-js itself does not support authenticating multiple channels in one HTTP request.
-However, thanks to @dirkbonhomme you can use the [pusher-js-auth](https://github.com/dirkbonhomme/pusher-js-auth) plugin that buffers subscription requests and sends auth requests to your endpoint in batches.

 ## Default events

 There are a number of events which are used internally, but can also be of use elsewhere: